 In addition to multispectral imagery from S2 and SAR imagery from S1, we leveraged data sources that capture landscape and climatological factors correlated with crop type selection.
 Topography features including elevation, slope, and aspect are commonly incorporated into land cover and land use classifications (Hurskainen et al. 2019).
 We obtained these three features from the Shuttle Radar Topography Mission (30 m resolution) as proxies for cropland suitability based on the assumption that areas with high slope and elevation are less likely to be suitable for agriculture due to erosion and soil degradation potential.
-Climate conditions are additional key determinants of crop suitability and therefore can contribute meaningful information in cropland classification, average temperature, and growing degree days (GDD) during the cropping season.
-Gridded weather estimates were obtained from the aWhere daily observed weather API (0.1-degree resolution for sub-Saharan African countries, included for Malawi only).
+Climate conditions are additional key determinants of crop suitability and therefore can contribute meaningful information in cropland classification models (Konduri 2020).
+We included weather variables in our models including total precipitation, average temperature, and growing degree days (GDD) during the cropping season.
+Gridded weather estimates were obtained from the aWhere daily observed weather API (0.1-degree resolution for Sub-Saharan African countries, included for Malawi only).
 Weather data from aWhere was limited to Malawi only due to data licensing constraints.
 Table 6 shows the additional data used in the pipeline.